 - Sports equipment fees (golf clubs, skis, surfboards)

-Real-world scenario: A family of four checking two bags per person on a round-trip flight could incur $280 in baggage fees.
-The $200 credit covers 71% of this cost.
+Real-world scenario: A family of four checking two bags per person on a round-trip flight could incur $280+ in baggage fees.
+The $200 credit covers the majority of that cost.

 Seat selection and upgrades